 My dining room looked like a flea market stall the other day.
 I had brought together all my feng shui items so they could be cleansed and re-energized for the coming year by my good friend Karina before she was leaving Singapore.

 Karina has wonderful healing powers and her energy work is truly magical.
 She had offered to cleanse my feng shui items energetically before she was going to leave, and I was really grateful for her offer.
 Karina used incense and her spiritual skills to bring new life to my collection of feng shui items.
 She also identified a number of amulets that were too exhausted and had no protective powers left.
 They will be buried in my garden.
 With everything back in place and wonderfully energized I feel ready and well equipped to welcome the New Year.
-All I will need to do is dust my cures and enhancers and move them to their new locations on an auspiciuos day before 4 February 2018.
+All I will need to do is dust my cures and enhancers and move them to their new locations on an auspiciuos day.

 However, if you do not have a magical friend like Karina, you can cleanse your cures and enhancers yourself so that you can use them for another year or more.